scalar-labs/scalardb-analytics-postgresql/scalardb_fdw/README.md

 ### Available options

-You can set the following options for FDW for ScalarDB.
+You can set the following options for ScalarDB FDW objects.

 #### `CREATE SERVER`